dr-darryl-wright/xdr-darryl-wright.github.io/_posts/2018-08-23-geoffrey-hinton-interview-reading-list.markdown

 *Update 2: Thanks to Arun Mishra for getting in touch and pointing out the broken link to Karl Lashley's 1950 paper and providing a new link to the paper on SCRIBD.
 This required signing up for a free trial and entering payment details.
 Instead I have added a copy to a repo on my github account.*

-If you find this reading list useful, then you might also enjoy the list I have put together for Yoshua Bengio’s interview too.
-You can access that reading list [here][BengioReadingList].

 Karl Lashley’s experiments - [In Search Of The Engram.
 Lashley (1950)][Lashley1950]